 The key is to create a tight seal between the plunger and the drain hole to generate maximum suction.
 Here’s how to do it:

 Make sure the rubber cup is clean and dry.
-Wet it with a little water if needed.
+Wet it with a bit of water if needed.
 Place the plunger directly over the drain hole, ensuring the cup completely covers the hole.
 Fill the sink with enough water to come 1-2 inches up the plunger cup, using hot water for best results.
 Wet the plunger’s rim to create a tight seal against the sink before you start plunging.
-These steps will allow you to create the crucial tight seal and maximum suction power for effective plunging.
+These steps will allow you to make the crucial tight seal and maximum suction power for effective plunging.

 How To Use A Plunger To Unblock A Sink